ag-sc/lemon.dbpedia/test/LemonadeTools.md

 Lemonade tools:

-"Lemon Assistant" web site: http://TODO
+"Lemon Assistant" web site: http://TODO (we are migrating to a public shiny server)

-"Lemon lint remover" (Leire) web site: http://TODO
+"Lemon lint remover" (Leire) web site: http://TODO (we are migrating to a public shiny server)